TomsonReuters/TomsonReuters/README.md

-- 👋 Hi, I’m @TomsonReuters interested in Financial Markets & doing Algo-T on Python
+- 👋 Hi!
+I'm @TomsonReuters, passionate about Financial Markets and specialized in Algo-Trading with Python.

+📚 Always seeking to improve and optimize my trading strategies.
+💻 Skilled in ETL of data to prepare historical databases and apply Machine Learning in analysis and training.
+🤝 Open to new opportunities and collaborations in the field of algorithmic trading.
-- 📫 Linkedin: Tomás Alessandro Pascali
+📫 Find me on Linkedin as Tomás Alessandro Pascali.

 <!---
 TomsonReuters/TomsonReuters is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.